ipvm-wg/homestar/examples/websocket-relay/README.md

 ## Tips & Common Issues

-- On macOS, for example, a simple homebrew install would install everything you
+On macOS, for example, a simple homebrew install would install everything you
 need: `brew install rust npm ipfs`

+We have packaged homestar binaries via brew, so `brew install fission-codes/fission/homestar` will install everything you need, including `ipfs`.
+You will still need npm to run this example.
+From this folder, you can run the example via `homestar start --config ./config/settings.toml --db homestar.db`.

-- Running `homestar` via `cargo run` requires a minimum Rust version of `1.70.0`.
+Running `homestar` via `cargo run` requires a minimum Rust version of `1.70.0`.
 If you've got an older install of rust, update it with `rustup update`.